krahets/hello-algo/en/docs/chapter_computational_complexity/space_complexity.md

 <p align="center"> Figure 2-16 &nbsp; Common types of space complexity </p>

-### 1. &nbsp; Constant order $O(1)$ {data-toc-label="1. &nbsp; Constant order"}
+### 1. &nbsp; Constant Order $O(1)$ {data-toc-label="1. &nbsp; Constant Order"}

-Constant order is common in constants, variables, objects that are independent of the size of input data $n$.
+Constant order is common in constants, variables, and objects whose quantity is independent of the input data size $n$.

-Note that memory occupied by initializing variables or calling functions in a loop, which is released upon entering the next cycle, does not accumulate over space, thus the space complexity remains $O(1)$:
+It should be noted that memory occupied by initializing variables or calling functions in a loop is released when entering the next iteration, so it does not accumulate space, and the space complexity remains $O(1)$:

 === "Python"